Ukrainian Nationals Working in Poland: The Employer Obligation Most Companies Get Wrong

 Temporary protection does not renew automatically.
 Each extension requires confirmation.
 If temporary protection expires, the legal basis for both residence and the simplified notification route disappears simultaneously.
 The employee is immediately in the same position as any non-EU national without a valid permit.

 ⚠ Legal Warning: Employers must monitor temporary protection status expiry and begin the transition to standard permit well in advance.
-The standard route takes 14–26 weeks in Kraków.
+The standard route takes 14–a processing period in Kraków.
 Waiting until expiry creates an unauthorised employment gap.
 The Work Permits Guide covers the transition timing and the sequence that prevents a gap in authorisation.

 Common Errors in the Ukrainian National Employment Process